alparo/waxNFTdispatcher/README.md

 ```

 ## Contribution
 Contribution is highly welcome.
-Please send your pull requests or create issues with found bugs or suggestions.
+Please send your pull requests or create issues with found bugs and suggestions.